 Knesha also serves as the 72nd president of the Louisiana Public Health Association and is a March of Dimes Gretchen C. Carlson Advocacy fellow.
 She has covered the spectrum on care, ranging from infants to the elderly, and eventually took her position with AgriSafe, bringing her back to her Delta roots.
 Knesha has over twelve years of public health experience, and is passionate about serving vulnerable populations and increasing health care access and equity.

 Below are the resources mentioned during our conversation:

-This week on Rural Health Leadership Radio, we’re talking about empowering rural communities to address impactful health disparities.
-We are having that conversation with Dr. Fran Feltner, Director of the University Of Kentucky Center Of Excellence in Rural Health.
+We’re talking about empowering rural communities to address impactful health disparities with Dr. Fran Feltner, Director of the University Of Kentucky Center Of Excellence in Rural Health.